 4-PART PROJECT WORKSHOP SERIES

-Four strategically timed workshops that facilitate smart grid stakeholder interaction will be planned.
-Each workshop edition will especially involves 2 to 3 members of the project’s Value-Driven Advisory Group, who will be asked to contribute to the preparation and facilitation of the workshops.
-Each workshop will provide materials to stimulate thought beforehand and workshop results will be published afterwards.
+Four strategically timed workshops that facilitated smart grid stakeholder interaction were planned.
+Each workshop edition involved 2 to 3 members of the project’s Value-Driven Advisory Group, who were asked to contribute to the preparation and facilitation of the workshops.
+Each workshop provided materials to stimulate thought-provoking issues and the following workshop results are publicly available for download:

 - First Workshop MAS2TERING on Business convergence for Telecoms, Grid Operators and Utilities.
 (Resp.
 Telecom Italia).